 So after reading the dilemma, the questions at the bottom are, What can you do to get to know classmates who share your interests?
 And what can you say to yourself to stay hopeful?
 So I like this card because it's another intervention that I also like to use with children, which encompasses role playing.
 Helping kids to practice what they can say ahead of time.

 And how they can confront difficult situations helps them to feel more comfortable and in control.
 When a child comes to me after an argument they have with a friend.
 Role playing helps students to organize their thoughts and explore alternative perspectives.
-So I find that all of these cards really not just the tree that I mentioned, they really encompass a lot of topics that are necessary in all age groups, but particularly ones that are at the beginning finding themselves like this one, which is middle school.
+So I find that all of these cards really not just the three that I mentioned, they really encompass a lot of topics that are necessary in all age groups, but particularly ones that are at the beginning finding themselves like this one, which is middle school.

 I love that it navigates healthy relationships, finding and utilizing folks that they can trust and setting boundaries and also learning what kind of person they want to be.
 It helps children to learn solution focused responses and emotional regulation before they reach, fight or flight mode.
 So I really love this card deck and I would suggest it for professionals and suggest it for teachers and for parents at home as well, because it really helps students remain solution focused.